-This historical Negeri Sembilan complex is called the Fort Kempas Historical Complex and has three main attractions.
+This historical Negeri Sembilan location is called the Fort Kempas Historical Complex or Pengkalan Kempas and it has three or four main attractions.

 Beside the tomb are a collection of ancient stones or megaliths, dating back to the second or third century AD.

-Megaliths are known as ‘Living Stones’.
-Believers swear that they grow taller by one or two inches every year.
+Megaliths are known as ‘Living Stones’ as believers swear that they grow taller by one or two inches every year.

 The most well known megaliths are nicknamed the rudder, spoon and sword due to their distinctive, similar shapes.